Welcome to our website

 For our Ambulance Service and for our other Emergency Service Staff and for Milton Keynes Hospital and all who work there.

 For Genesis Abbey, the Mother House of the Monastic Community of the House of Initia Nova of the Order of Saint Benedict as it seeks a new home.
 For it’s Abbot, Michael-John Austin, the community and for those new to its life.

 For the Sick:

-For Susan Carter, Chris Kliszewicz, Pam Wilderspin, Abbot Michael-John, Amie Reed, Paul Ward, Jean Holden, Peter White, Roger D’Elia, Norman Kent, Denis & Yvonne Simpson, David Lingham, Sandra Walduck, and Doris Weatherley.
+For Susan Carter, Chris Kliszewicz, Pam Wilderspin, Abbot Michael-John, Amie Reed, Paul Ward, Jean Holden, Peter White, Roger D’Elia, Norman Kent, Denis & Yvonne Simpson, David Lingham, Sandra Walduck, Eugenius Yung and Doris Weatherley.

 For the Departed:

 For Ryan Phillips, Christopher Douglas, for all the recently departed and for all those who have died of Covid 19.